edamame-course/cloud-compute/moving-ur-data.md

 3. Format the volume
 4. Mount the volume to a directory of your choice, e.g., make it accessible

-## Start the cloud computer - anyone will do.
+## Start the cloud computer - any one will do.
+1. Start an EC2 - feel like a pro

 Important:  Note where the location/availability of this instance is on your dashboard (e.g., US-east-1a).
 Click on the lil box next to your instance and look at the details.

 ## Creating an EBS Volume